 #1 Get Outside

 Spending time outdoors and in nature is an excellent way to help you feel more relaxed and less stressed.
 Research further supports spending time in some kind of green space to achieve these mental health benefits.
 For example, one study showed that walking for 90 minutes in a natural setting experienced lower levels of rumination and reduced activity in a brain region associated with risk for mental illness.
+Plus, spending time outdoors will give you a natural mood boost thanks to increased levels of Vitamin D.

 Mental health benefits can also be achieved simply by viewing pictures of nature.
 One study demonstrated that those who watched videos with a diverse mix of flora and fauna had reported better mood and lower anxiety.